Home » Recipes » The BEST Salted Caramel Bread Pudding

 • 1/4 cup granulated sugar

-• 2 tbsp Danish Creamery butter (melted (unsalted))
+• 2 tbsp Danish Creamery butter melted (unsalted)

 Salted Caramel

-• 8 tbsp Danish Creamery butter (unsalted)
+• 8 Tablespoons Danish Creamery butter unsalted

 • 1 cup light brown sugar

-• 2 tsp sea salt
+• 2 teaspoons sea salt

 • maldon salt flakes for garnish